brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

 call_to_action:
   enable : true
-  title : "Ready to get started?" image : [A person viewing multiple security alerts or threats on a tablet, representing the "human firewall."] "images/door.jpg" content : "Get in touch so we can discuss your problems and formulate a plan to help."
+  title : "Ready to get started?" image : [A persons hand opening a secure door with a set of keys left in place by a perentration tester] "images/door.jpg" content : "Get in touch so we can discuss your problems and formulate a plan to help."
   button:
     enable : true